|Osiris: fresco from the tomb of Sennedjem, Deir al-Medina, Egypt, 13th cent. BCE (source: Wikimedia.org).|

 - There are overlaps: some dying gods are also time-sharing gods.
 But not all of them.

 - Things also get messy if we take ritual context into account.
-For example: for the deaths of Baal or Asclepius, we don't know of any ritual context; in the cases of Adonis and Osiris we know only of ritual contexts, with no external narratives.
+For example: for the deaths of Baal or Asclepius, we don’t know of any ritual context; in the cases of Adonis and Osiris we know only of ritual contexts, with no narrative versions.

 - Things also get messy if we take into account other factors like whether our sources link the stories to fertility.
 For example, when Telipinu disappears into the ground, barley and wheat stop thriving, and farm animals stop reproducing.
 We see comparable elements in Inanna + Dumuzi, but not in the cases of Castor + Polydeuces or Jesus.
 The case of Adonis is unclear.

 - Smith and Mettinger tend to get bogged down in whether a given divinity is really a god, or just a hero.
 Personally, I think this isn’t a valuable distinction.
 But it’s another factor that can mess up the categories, if you want.